microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing hello-arc RBAC get pods](./k3s_rbac04.png)

-  - Validate the RBAC role to delete the pods as user Jane.
+  - Test the RBAC role assignment, if user Jane can delete the pods.
+The operation fails, as the user, Jane is assigned to the role of pod-reader.
+The pod-reader role only allows get, watch and list permissions in the hello-arc namespace.

     ```shell
     $pod=kubectl --namespace hello-arc get pods --selector=app=hello-arc --output="jsonpath={.items..metadata.name}"